-We want a society where Deaf and Disabled people can take control over their lives and achieve full participation.
-In order for this to be achieved, society needs to be fully accessible in terms of infrastructure, accessible information, services and more.
-We have a group of Deaf & Disabled people and supporters who are experts by lived experience who are available to give your organisation valuable feedback on accessibility - we call them our access champions.
-The group is currently made up of 7 individuals with a range of impairments, health conditions and backgrounds.
+We believe that it is society that disabled an individual and not an impairment.
+In order for all individuals to have choice and control over their lives society needs to be fully accessible in terms of infrastructure, accessible information, services and more.
+We have a group of Deaf & Disabled people and supporters who are experts by lived experience and available to give your organisation valuable feedback on accessibility - we call them our Access Champions.
+The group is currently made up individuals with a range of impairments, health conditions and backgrounds.

 The feedback of Deaf and Disabled people is extremely valuable.
 They are experts on accessibility by lived experience.
 Therefore, we welcome donations or financial contributions for our time.